 Example for Nominations and Renominations

 The following examples are accompanied by sample faxed nomination forms.
 With our existing customers, we have tailor made nomination forms according to their requirements and preferences.
 This service will similarly be available for all new contracts.
 Furthermore, from 1st May 2000, customers should be able to use our new online nominations system, which will simplify the process considerably.
+Of course, if customers prefer to use the existing popular and easy to use nomination system, they are more than welcome to do so.
+EnBank is about Your choice.

-In the following example, it is assumed that the Customer holds EnBank services in an amount sufficient to cover the injection and withdrawal rates and that summer lead times apply (4 hours for withdrawal and 2 hours for injection).
+In the following offline example, it is assumed that the Customer holds EnBank services in an amount sufficient to cover the injection and withdrawal rates and that summer lead times apply (4 hours for withdrawal and 2 hours for injection).
 This example uses an extensive set of Nominations and Renominations to illustrate various operational principles.

 Prior to 12:30, a Customer wishes to inject 25,000 therms for the next gas day.
 The following steps are completed: